From BR Bullpen

 Rizzuto appeared in nine World Series, and was named to five All-Star teams.
 He was three years younger than teammate Joe DiMaggio.
 Ty Cobb said that Stan Musial and Phil Rizzuto were two of the few then-active players who would fit in well with the old-time style of play from Cobb's era.

 While Rizzuto's career seems short, he missed three prime years due to World War II.
 Rizzuto entered the Navy in October 1942 and was discharged in October 1945.
-He also played in the minors from 1937-40, hitting over .300 at each stop.
+He also played in the minors from 1937 to 1940, hitting over .300 at each stop.

 Rizzuto died 8 years after his long-time New York rival at shortstop and the man who shared his inititals, Pee Wee Reese.
-For the rest of the 2007 season, the Yankees wore a "10" in black on their right uniform sleeves.
+For the rest of the 2007 season, the Yankees wore a "10" in black on their right uniform sleeves in tribute.

 Notable Achievements